 As an employer, you’d find it unacceptable if no security guards are patrolling an assigned location.
 Similarly, there could be a case when too many employees work a shift when you require less.
-Subsequently, effectively managing scheduling changes when there is a change in demand for staff is the primary goal for any employer.
+Subsequently, effectively managing schedule changes when there is a change in demand for staff is the primary goal for any employer.

 Impact of poor Change Management

-Scheduling changes often arise from a combination of irregular scheduling and unplanned circumstances.
-In either of the cases, employees are affected.
+Schedule changes often arise from a combination of irregular scheduling and unplanned circumstances.
+In either of these cases, employees are affected.
 A survey by Washington Post reported that 71% of dissatisfied hourly employees are currently looking for new jobs.

 - 6% of hourly workers, 8% of salaried workers, and 30% of those paid on some other basis work irregular or on-call shifts.
 Lack of certainty in shifts make jobs less desirable and frustrate employees that want more clarity in their life.